fdjkgh580/laravel-rewind/README.md

 ### How does Rewind handle history and branching?

-Rewind tries to maintain a simple linear history of your model’s changes.
-But what happens when you update a model while on an older version?
+Rewind maintains a simple linear history of your model’s changes, but what exactly happens when you update a model while on an older version?
 Let's take a look:

 1. You create a new version of your model.